Otoliths/MFishBTdat/README.md

 ## Browsing and Searching for Datasets

-A listing of all datasets in the package can be obtained with `help(package=MFishBTdat)`.
+A listing of all datasets in the package can be obtained with `help(package = MFishBTdat)`.
 Each dataset is also tagged with one or multiple concept terms.
 These concept terms refer to various aspects of a dataset, such as the field/topic of research, the outcome measure used for the analysis, the model(s) used for analyzing the data, and the methods/concepts that can be illustrated with the dataset.
 The [`dat_search()`](https://Otoliths.github.io/MFishBTdat/reference/dat_search.html) function can be used to search among the existing datasets in the package based on their concept terms or based on a full-text search of their corresponding help files.

 You can also read the documentation online at [https://Otoliths.github.io/MFishBTdat/](https://Otoliths.github.io/MFishBTdat/) (where the output from the example analyses corresponding to each dataset is provided).